-This course is offered in July 2017 at Columbia University in New York.
+This course is offered from 5-16th July 2015 at Columbia University in New York.
 It is taught by UNSW’s Justine Nolan and a number of American human rights lawyers and practitioners.
-It examines the operation of human rights law in practice in international, regional and domestic (primarily the US) context.
-The course draws together leading US and international human rights lawyers to provide cutting-edge case studies from US courts, regional human rights commissions and the UN system.
-It also provides students with doctrinal foundations in international human rights law and its incorporation into domestic law, as well as an introduction to the US Bill of Rights and civil rights law.
+It examines the operation of human rights law in practice in international, regional and domestic (primarily the U.S). context.
+The course draws together leading U.S. and international human rights lawyers to provide cutting-edge case studies from U.S. courts, regional human rights commissions and the UN system.
+It also provides students with doctrinal foundations in international human rights law and its incorporation into domestic law, as well as an introduction to the U.S. Bill of Rights and civil rights law.
 The course includes case studies on current human rights issues relevant to both US and Australia.
 It encourages students to critically reflect on the efficacy of key institutions, actors and strategies to promote and protect human rights at home and abroad.
 The program will include (subject to availability) field visits to the United Nations and other cultural institutions.

 What is this course about?